oakes/play-clj/TUTORIAL.md

 ## Camera

 You'll notice that when you resize your game's window, the image looks stretched.
-That's because the game still thinks it's 800x600 pixels in size, so it adjusts accordingly.
-To make your game adjust dynamically to different screen sizes, you need to use a camera to adjust the size of the screen.
+That's because the game still thinks it's 800x600 pixels in size, so it stretches accordingly.
+To make your game adjust its ratio for different screen sizes, you need to use a camera.

 First, you need to create a camera and add it to the screen map in the `:on-show` function, like this: